Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 • Some aren’t fully independent—request compensation disclosure

 The best franchise consultants act like coaches, building a 12-month operating plan and pressure-testing staffing, marketing, and working capital.
-They keep you objective without taking the decision away from you.
+They keep business owners objective without taking the decision away from them.

 Can I work with both—a broker and a consultant?